OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `-` *expression*

 > Unary minus.
 Defined only for type `int`, and produces an `int`.
 This will error if the result is not expressible in the `int` datatype.
-This will only occur if the value of *expression* is `MaxNegInt`.
+This will only occur if the value of *expression* is `-2^255`, the minimal representable value.

 `!` *expression*